 I think Rizal the book collector will go crazy over the millions of books that are available to people now.
 Compared to a hundred years ago in which only the elites could afford to buy books.

-If Rizal was still alive today, I would love to have merienda with him and talk about books.
+If Rizal is still alive today, I would love to have merienda with him and talk about books.
 That will definitely be a memorable time.